 Comparing Popular Time Management Techniques

-Technique | Best For | Core Concept |
+| Technique | Best For | Core Concept |

-Pomodoro Technique | People who get easily distracted or procrastinate on large tasks. | Work in focused 25-minute intervals (called "Pomodoros"), separated by short breaks.
-After four intervals, take a longer break to recharge. |
+| Pomodoro Technique | People who get easily distracted or procrastinate. | Work in focused 25-minute intervals (Pomodoros), with short breaks.
+After four intervals, take a longer break. |

-Eat the Frog | Those who struggle with procrastination on their most challenging or important tasks. | Identify your single most difficult or important task for the day (the "frog") and complete it first thing in the morning before anything else. |
+| Eat the Frog | Anyone who procrastinates on big, important tasks. | Tackle your hardest or most important task first thing in the morning to build momentum. |

 How to Choose the Right Strategy for You